mattcristal/zeno/content/blog/europython_2023.md

 ## The city

 During summer and with warm and sunny days Prague is really enjoyable.
-In particular the **Senate Gardens** below Prague Castle is such a well-maintained and peaceful green space where you can spot unanticipated guests.
+In particular the **Senate Gardens** situated below Prague Castle is such a well-maintained and peaceful green space where you can spot unanticipated guests.

 ![peacock](/images/europython_2023/peacock.jpg)